asvd/helios-kernel/README.md

 </script>
 ```

-- Create the nodejs starting point which will load Helios Kernel
+- Create the Node.js starting point which will load Helios Kernel
 library, and then require the project initial script.
 Starting point
-for nodejs could be for instance `nodestart.js` with the following
+for Node.js could be for instance `nodestart.js` with the following
 content:

 ```js